SpareCores/sc-www/src/assets/articles/pydata_blog.md

 ---
 # ~50 chars
-title: My personal thoughts and feelings about PyData London 2026
+title: A Personal Recap of PyData London 2026
 date: 2026-06-09
 # ~100 character
-teaser: "Personal takeaways from PyData London 2026: talks, MCP, AI burnout"
+teaser: "From green energy maps to MCP and beating AI agent burnout: my personal recap of PyData London 2026."
 # 320x220
 image: /assets/images/blog/thumbnails/pydata_blog.webp
-image_alt: Gergely Daróczi and Tamás Hidvégi on PyData London 2026
+image_alt: Gergely Daróczi and Tamás Hidvégi at PyData London 2026
 author: Alex Trickey
 tags: [conference, talk]
 ---
 My personal thoughts and feelings about [PyData London 2026](https://pydata.org/london2026)

-First of all, thanks a lot [@Gergely Daróczi](https://www.linkedin.com/in/daroczig/) for letting me join the [Spare Cores](https://www.linkedin.com/company/sparecores/) team at the conference (thx for the talk *SELECT instance FROM cloud WHERE workload = ?
-ORDER BY cost_efficiency* too, the topic was very close to me :)!)
+First of all, thanks a lot [@Gergely Daróczi](https://www.linkedin.com/in/daroczig/) for inviting me to join the [Spare Cores](https://www.linkedin.com/company/sparecores/) team at the conference (thx for the talk `SELECT instance FROM cloud WHERE workload = ?
+ORDER BY cost_efficiency` too, the topic was very close to me :)!)
 It was an exciting opportunity to attend such a great event.
 I gathered a lot of ideas, cloned a lot of repos, and as an extra I learned couple of things about myself, which I don’t think is a common experience from an IT conference :).

 After a career change I’ve been a developer for about 3 years.
 PyData was my second conference in my life, so there were a lot of common libraries in the tech stacks whose purpose I didn’t really know (for example Jupyter; I’d never used notebook frameworks before, just mentioning the most trivial example).
 So many thanks to all the presenters, I could learn something from every talk and workshop I attended.